-Policy SL1 City Centre states that this area will provide the primary focus for business, as well as diversifying the City Centre's offer with retail, leisure, culture and tourist uses to complement the economic role.
-Policy SL1 also acknowledges the increasingly important residential role of the City Centre, and its capability to enhance the mix and quality of accommodation available.
-The continued growth of the City Centre requires all the priorities to be balanced; namely protecting the fundamentally important economic role whilst accounting for a very large increase in the residential population and taking advantage of the lifestyle opportunities that the City Centre location can
+Policy SL1City Centre states that this area will provide the primary focus for business, as well as diversifying the city centre's offer with retail, leisure, culture and tourist uses to complement the economic role.
+Policy SL1 also acknowledges the increasingly important residential role of the city centre, and its capability to enhance the mix and quality of accommodation available.
+The continued growth of the city centre requires all the priorities to be balanced, namely protecting the fundamentally important economic role whilst accounting for a very large increase in the residential population and taking advantage of the lifestyle opportunities that the city centre location can offer.

 Policy GM1 Delivering a successful Greater Manchester seeks to focus development as much as possible towards the existing urban areas, and particularly previously-developed land within urban areas to assist the continued regeneration.
-Moreover there will be a presumption towards high density development for dwellings and employment space in highly accessible locations and near public transport stops which are served frequently.
+Moreover there will be a presumption towards high-density development for dwellings and employment space in highly accessible locations and near public transport stops which are served frequently.

-Policy GM3 Offices states that new office floor space will be focused in a small number of key locations, including the City Centre of Manchester and Salford, which will help to further enhance its position as the premier office location outside London.
-Policy GM4 Retail, Leisure and Tourism also identifies the city centre as a key location for enhancing the retail, tourism and leisure opportunities which are vital to providing the quality of life that will help to attract people to live, work and enjoy Greater
+Policy GM3 Offices states that new office floor space will be focused in a small number of key locations, including the city centre of Manchester and Salford, which will help to further enhance its position as the premier office location outside London.

-Policy GM19 Design places great emphasis on high quality design being fundamental to creating high quality, attractive places for the future success of Greater
+Policy GM4 Retail, Leisure and Tourism also identifies the city centre as a key location for enhancing the retail, tourism and leisure opportunities which are vital to providing the quality of life that will help to attract people to live, work and enjoy Greater Manchester.

-Manchester.
-It is essential that all new developments help to enhance local distinctiveness and identity and therefore will be required to positively respond to their surroundings, the quality of the area, the historic context and the landscape character.
+Policy GM19 Design emphasises that high-quality design is fundamental to creating high quality, attractive places and the future success of Greater Manchester.
+It is essential that all new developments help to enhance local distinctiveness and identity and will be required to positively respond to their surroundings, the quality of the area, the historic context and the landscape character.